-I’m an incoming PhD student in the Computer Science Department at Carnegie Mellon University.
+I’m a third-year PhD student in the Computer Science Department at Carnegie Mellon University.
+I am advised by Brandon Lucia and Nathan Beckmann and a member of the abstract and CORGi research groups.
 My graduate studies are supported by the Department of Energy Computational Science Graduate Fellowship (DOE CSGF).

-I graduated from Northwestern University with a bachelor’s degree in computer science, where I focused my studies on computer systems.
-During my time at NU, I worked as an undergraduate researcher and teaching assistant in the Department of Computer Science.
-I was advised by Professors Peter Dinda and Simone Campanoni, and I was an active member of NU Compilers Group, NU’s Prescience Lab, and the NU Parallelism Group.
+I graduated from Northwestern University with a bachelor’s degree in computer science, where I focused on computer systems.
+I was advised by Peter Dinda and Simone Campanoni and was an active member of ARCANA, Prescience Lab, and the NU Parallelism Group.